GluuFederation/docs-ce-prod/3.1.3/source/upgrade/index.md

 The export script will generate a directory called `backup_3031` which will have all the data from the current installation.
 Check the log file generated in the directory for any errors.

-### Install the latest version of the Gluu server
+### Install the Latest Version of the Gluu Server

-Stop the current version of the gluu-server.
+Stop the current version of the Gluu Server.

 ```
 # service gluu-server-3.0.x stop
 ```

 Review the [installation docs](../installation-guide/install.md) to install the Gluu Server using the package manager.
-Once the package manager has installed version `3.0.2`, then execute the following commands:
+Once the package manager has installed version `3.1.3`, then execute the following commands:

 ```
-# cp -r /opt/gluu-server-3.0.x/root/backup_3031/ /opt/gluu-server-3.1.2/root/
+# cp -r /opt/gluu-server-3.0.x/root/backup_3031/ /opt/gluu-server-3.1.3/root/

-# service gluu-server-3.1.2 start
+# service gluu-server-3.1.3 start

-# service gluu-server-3.1.2 login
+# service gluu-server-3.1.3 login

 # cp backup_3031/setup.properties /install/community-edition-setup/